-The tutor-student connection is determined consensually between the student and the lecturer.
 The lecturer is entitled to agree or refuse to tutor a student.
 In particular, the lecturer may refuse to tutor a student if the field of work is not his particular subject, if the proposed topic of the work does not seem worthwhile, if his prior assessment is that the student is not capable of or not ready to complete his work successfully.
 The lecturer is also entitled to refuse to tutor a student if his workload of tutoring other students is too great.
 A lecturer may not refuse to tutor a student for irrelevant considerations or due to any bias or prejudice of any kind.